Norfolk Island

-The first known settlers in Norfolk Island were East Polynesians but they had already departed when Great Britain settled it as part of its 1788 settlement of Australia.
+East Polynesians were the first to settle Norfolk Island, but they had already departed when Great Britain settled it as part of its 1788 colonisation of Australia.
 The island served as a convict penal settlement from 6 March 1788 until 5 May 1855, except for an 11-year hiatus between 15 February 1814 and 6 June 1825, when it lay abandoned.
 On 8 June 1856, permanent civilian residence on the island began when descendants of the Bounty mutineers were relocated from Pitcairn Island.
-In 1914, the UK handed Norfolk Island over to Australia to administer as an external territory.
+In 1914, the UK handed Norfolk Island over to Australia, but did not Annex it to Australia, requiring it to only manage its requirements, not own it, as an external territory.

 Native to the island, the evergreen Norfolk Island pine is a symbol of the island and is pictured on its flag.
 The pine is a key export for Norfolk Island, being a popular ornamental tree in Australia (where two related species grow), and also worldwide.

 History

 Early settlement

 Norfolk Island was uninhabited when first settled by Europeans, but evidence of earlier habitation was obvious.
-Archaeological investigation suggests that in the 13th or 14th century the island was settled by East Polynesian seafarers, either from the Kermadec Islands north of New Zealand, or from the North Island of New Zealand.
+Archaeological investigation suggests that in the 13th or 14th century the island was settled by East Polynesian seafarers, either from the Kermadec Islands north of mainland New Zealand, or from the North Island of New Zealand.
 However, both Polynesian and Melanesian artefacts have been found, so it is possible that people from New Caledonia, relatively close to the north, also reached Norfolk Island.
 Human occupation must have ceased at least a few hundred years before Europeans arrived in the late 18th century.
 Ultimately, the relative isolation of the island, and its poor horticultural environment, were not favourable to long-term settlement.